 Analog Devices (ADI)

 We aren’t fans of Analog Devices.
-Its underwhelming returns on capital show it struggled to generate meaningful profits for shareholders.― StockStory Analyst Team
+Its low returns on capital raise concerns about its ability to deliver profits, a must for quality companies.
+StockStory Analyst Team

 2. Summary